-The bottle tops are processed and sent to another company (Storm Board in Somerset) to be made into the bottle board.
-The Bottle Board is then used for useful things from wall cladding to furniture and beehives.
-They’ve even been used to make a play area at a refugee camp in France.
+Stormboard is a company that use old bottle tops to make a product called Bottle Board.
+Bottle Board is then used for useful things from wall cladding to furniture and beehives, hoardings and they even been used to make a play area at a refugee camp in France.

 You can include almost most plastic bottle tops, including:

 - fabric softener caps